canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	    </body>
 	</html>

 Here, we make use of Django's template language to present the data using ``if`` and ``for`` control statements.
 Within the ``<body>`` of the page, we test to see if ``categories`` - the name of the context variable containing our list - actually contains any categories (i.e. ``{% if categories %}``).

 If so, we proceed to construct an unordered HTML list (within the ``<ul>`` tags).
-The for loop ``{% for category in categories %}`` then iterates through the list of results, printing out each category's name ``{{ category.name }}`` within a pair of ``<li>`` tags to indicate a list element.
+The for loop (``{% for category in categories %}``) then iterates through the list of results, printing out each category's name (``{{ category.name }}`)` within a pair of ``<li>`` tags to indicate a list element.

 If no categories exist, a message is displayed instead indicating so.

 As the example shows in Django's template language, all commands are enclosed within the tags ``{%`` and ``%}``, while variables are referenced within ``{{`` and ``}}`` brackets.

-Now if you visit the index page (http://127.0.0.1:8000/rango/) you should see a list of three categories underneath the page title just like in Figure :num:`fig-rango-categories-simple`.
+If you now visit Rango's homepage at http://127.0.0.1:8000/rango/, you should see a list of three categories underneath the page title just like in Figure :num:`fig-rango-categories-simple`.

 .. _fig-rango-categories-simple:

 .. figure:: ../images/rango-categories-simple.png
 	:figclass: align-center

 	The Rango homepage - now dynamically generated - showing a list of categories.
+How exciting!

 Creating a Details Page
 -----------------------
 According to Rango's specification, we also need to show a list of pages that are associated with each category.
-We have a number of challenges here to overcome - we need to create a new view/page, we need to parameterise this view, and we need to create URL patterns and URL strings that encode the category names.
+We have a number of challenges here to overcome.
+A new view must be created, which should be parameterised.
+We also need to create URL patterns and URL strings that encode category names.

 URL Design and Mapping
 ......................
 Let's start by considering the URL problem.
 One way we could handle this problem is to use the unique ID for each category within the URL.
 For example, we could create URLs like ``/rango/category/1/`` or ``/rango/category/2/``, where the numbers correspond to the categories with unique IDs 1 and 2 respectively.
-However, these URLs are hardly human readable.
+However, these URLs are not easily understood by humans.
 Although we could probably infer that the number relates to a category, how would a user know what category relates to unique IDs 1 or 2?
 The user wouldn't know without trying.

 Instead, we could just use the category name as part of the URL. ``/rango/category/Python/`` should give us a list of pages related to the Python category.
 This is a simple, readable and meaningful URL.
 If we go with this approach, we'll have to handle categories which have multiple words, like 'Other Frameworks', etc.

 .. note:: Designing clean URLs is an important aspect of web design.
 See `Wikipedia's article on Clean URLs <http://en.wikipedia.org/wiki/Clean_URL>`_ for more details.

 Category Page Workflow
 ......................

-With our URLs design chosen let's get started, where our workflow will be as follows:
+With our URLs design chosen, let's get started.
+We'll undertake the following steps.

 #.
-Import the Page model into ``rango/views.py``
+Import the Page model into ``rango/views.py``.
 #.
 Create a new view in ``rango/views.py`` - called ``category`` - The ``category`` view will take an additional parameter, ``category_name_url`` which will stored the encoded category name.
-	* We will need some help functions to encode and decode the category_name_url
+	* We will need some help functions to encode and decode the ``category_name_url``.
 #.
 Create a new template, ``templates/rango/category.html``.
 #.
 Update Rango's ``urlpatterns`` to map the new ``category`` view to a URL pattern in ``rango/urls.py``.

-We'll also need to update the index page view and index template to provide links to the category page view.
+We'll also need to update the ``index()`` view and ``index.html`` template to provide links to the category page view.

 Category View
 .............

-In ``rango/views.py`` we first need to import the ``Page`` model so add the following import statement at the top of the file:
+In ``rango/views.py``, we first need to import the ``Page`` model.
+This means we must add the following import statement at the top of the file.

 .. code-block:: python

 	from rango.models import Page

-Now, let's add our new view, ``category``:
+Next, we can add our new view, ``category()``.

 .. code-block:: python